NexusMutual/docs/docs/protocol/claims-assessment.md

 * If the claim is approved, the claim deposit is refunded in the same transaction as the claim payout
 * If the claim is denied, the claim deposit will not be refunded

-The deposited amount is the ETH equivalent of the NXM amount distributed as claims assessment rewards, where the minimum deposit required is 0.05 ETH and the maximum amount required is an ETH deposit equivalent to 50 NXM.
+The deposited amount is the ETH equivalent of the NXM amount distributed as claim assessment rewards, where the minimum deposit required is 0.05 ETH and the maximum amount required is an ETH deposit equivalent to 50 NXM.
 See the [claims assessment rewards](/protocol/claims-assessment#4-claims-assessment-rewards) section below.

-Claim deposits are required to prevent people from spamming the claims process with multiple claims, as there is no limit to the number of times a claim can be submitted.
+Claim deposits are required to prevent people from spamming the claim process with multiple claims, as there is no limit to the number of times a claim can be submitted.
 As long as a cover holder provides a claim deposit, they can file a claim as many times as preferred.

 ### 2. Voting process

 Once a claim is submitted, the voting process begins.
 A claim vote lasts for a minimum of three days.

-#### Claims assessors
+#### Claim assessors

-Members can stake their NXM and participate as a claims assessor.
-Claims assessment stakes are locked for 90 days after a member’s last vote was cast.
+Members can stake their NXM and participate as a claim assessor.
+Claim assessment stakes are locked for 90 days after a member’s last vote was cast.
 Assessors review the incident details, proof of loss, and other supporting information to determine a claim’s validity.
 Members discuss submitted claims in the Nexus Mutual Discord.

 #### Outcomes

 **Accept**.
-If a claims assessor reviews the proof of loss and supporting evidence and determines a claim is valid, they can submit their vote to approve.
+If a claim assessor reviews the proof of loss and supporting evidence and determines a claim is valid, they can submit their vote to approve.
 Once a vote to approve has been submitted, other members can submit votes to approve or deny the claim.
 * A simple majority (50%+) is required to decide an assessment vote
 * The assessment will last for a minimum of three days, which starts from the time the first vote to approve is submitted
 * There is a 24-hour silent period, where no votes should be casted before an assessment vote closes
   * If a vote is submitted during the last 24 hours of the vote, the voting period is extended with an amount of time proportional to the voter's stake, with 24 hours representing the maximum time increase
   * This design feature prevents "rush attacks," where someone tries to overturn a claim outcome by submitting a vote at the last minute that moves the majority outcome with no time to appeal the vote

 **Deny**.
-If claims assessors review the claim submission and determine that no loss has occurred or that the claim does not meet the terms of the cover wording, no deny vote is required unless another member submits a vote to approve.
+If claim assessors review the claim submission and determine that no loss has occurred or that the claim does not meet the terms of the cover wording, no deny vote is required unless another member submits a vote to approve.
 * If a claim receives no votes and the three day period passes, the claim will be denied by default

 ### 3. Claim payouts